isel-leic-ave/autorouter/README.md

 ### Part 2 - Testing

-You should develop a unit test that checks if the resulting sequence of the `watchNewFilesContent` produces a new item on file creation.
+You should develop a unit test that checks if the resulting sequence of the `watchNewFilesContent` produces a new `Sequence<String>` with the content of new files.

-Your tests, should also confirm that making a concurrent change to the content of the new file is visible while iterating the `Sequence<String>`.
+Your tests, should also confirm that making a concurrent change to the content of the new file after the File has been watched and before getting the first item from iterator is visible on the iteration.

 ### Part 3 - JsonServer